-Unlike most of their products this one was defective and would vibrate so much it would move around when in operation.
-My client tried to have it replaced, but Sears only offered to repair it, trying unsuccessfully on several occasions.
-At one point my client tried to shut the machine off, and it lunged forward, knocking him off his feet, hurting his back.
-We brought a personal injury claim against Sears, and the lawyer hired to represent them was Matthias “Matt” Reynolds, an experienced senior partner at the law firm then known as Devine, Millimet, Stahl & Branch.
+The lawyer hired to represent the business was Matthias “Matt” Reynolds, an experienced senior partner at “one of northern New England’s largest and most dynamic law firms,” as they billed themselves.
 He was a brilliant lawyer, but also loved life and had a great sense of humor.
-He was known for taking full advantage of cases that had witnesses in desirable locations, so that when he traveled to take their depositions; he could mix some pleasure with business; word had it that he even took a deposition by the side of a pool.
-He dubbed my client’s washing machine the “Marvin Hagler washing machine”.
+He was known for taking full advantage of cases that had witnesses in desirable locations, so that when he traveled to take their depositions, he could mix business with pleasure; word had it that he even took a deposition by the side of a pool.